Burke County License Hearing Guide

 This is the most important thing to remember: You have only 15 DAYS from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
 If you fail to request a hearing within this timeframe, your license will be automatically suspended.
 This deadline is strictly enforced, so act immediately.

 • Online: The fastest and easiest way is to request the hearing online through the DDS website.
-Look for a section related to DUI or license suspension hearings.
+Navigate to the DDS website.
 You'll need information from your DUI arrest paperwork.

-• Phone: You can call the Georgia DDS customer service line to request a hearing.
+• Phone: You can call the Georgia DDS customer service line at (678) 413-8400 to request a hearing.
 Be prepared to provide information about your arrest.
 Be aware that phone lines can be busy.

 • Mail: You can send a written request for a hearing to the Georgia DDS.
 This method takes the longest and is not recommended due to the strict 15-day deadline.
 If you choose this option, send it certified mail with return receipt requested to ensure proof of delivery.